Koktebel Jazz Festival

 The Koktebel Jazz Festival is a jazz and world music festival in Ukraine.
 Until 2013, it used to take place annually in second week of September in Koktebel on the Black Sea coast.
-In 2014, it was held in Zatoka and Bilhorod-Dnistrovskyi (both in Odesa Oblast).
+In 2014, following the Russian annexation of Crimea, the festival relocated to Zatoka and Bilhorod-Dnistrovskyi (both in Odesa Oblast).

 About the festival

 Koktebel Jazz Festival (KJF) kicked off in 2003 as an attempt to revive Koktebel's status as the cultural center of the region, back at its days famous all over the country.

 Since 2006, the festival is held in the second half of September, during so-called "velvet" resort season.
 Despite its young age, the festival has already hosted performances by De-Phazz, Stanley Clarke, Billy Cobham, Nino Katamadze, Us3 and others.
 Beside well-known names, organizers consider small and young bands.
 In 2008, festival community was launched, where anyone can file an application for participation.
 The best performers chosen by users voting will take part in the upcoming festival.

 The festival consists of two main stages, which host the festival program, additional stages and numerous jam-sessions.
 The main stages do not have any entrance fees and are located at the square right near the water.

 In 2014, the festival was not held in Crimea, but in Zatoka and Bilhorod-Dnistrovskyi (both in Odesa Oblast).
+The festival remained in Zatoka through 2018.

+In 2015, the Koktebel Jazz Festival was once again held in Zatoka.
+The Culture Ministry of Ukraine warned that foreign participants in the Jazz Party could be banned from entering Ukraine in the future.
+In 2015, the Zatoka festival welcomed approximately 50 bands from Ukraine, Europe, and the United States.

+In 2019, it was held on Trukhanov Island in Kyiv.
+The festival was canceled in 2020 due to Covid.

+In 2021, the festival was held in Shchaslyvtsevo.